beitmenotyou-com/OmniSocial-ProtocolKit/docs/proposal.md

 # 📄 Proposal Template

-Use this template to submit new proposals for the OmniSocial Hub project — whether you're suggesting protocol support, new features, improvements, governance rules, or ideas for federation standards.
+Use this template to submit new proposals for the OmniSocial ProtocolKit project — whether you suggest Protocol support, new features, improvements, governance rules, or ideas for federation standards.

 ---

 ## 📝 Title

-Give your proposal a short and descriptive title.
+Could you give your proposal a short and descriptive title?

 ---